SilverWolf030/My_Course_Folder/README.md

 # My Coursera Cache
-Various folders used to organize my Coursera projects and course studies.
+Various folders are used to organize my projects and course studies.